dirkkrueger/senic-documentation/index.rst

 `Home Assistant <https://home-assistant.io>`_ has exactly that.
 It supports a massive number of devices and has established a large community of developers who contribute and improve the support for various smart devices.

-One of the reasons it *can* support such a large number is its extremely well thought-out *modular structure*.
+One of the reasons it *can* support such a large number is its extremely well thought-out modular structure.
-One of its core modules is a sophisticated *event model* and *state machine* that we can conveniently use for our own needs without having to re-invent the wheel.
+One of its core modules is a sophisticated event model and state machine that we can conveniently use for our own needs without having to re-invent the wheel.

 Oh, and it, too, is written in Python.